-Open, GPU-accelerated Cassini VIMS pipeline converting 15 TB of raw cubes into publication-grade maps of Titan’s stratosphere—data Dragonfly and the broader community can use for flight-planning, climate modelling, and discoveries.
+Open, GPU-accelerated Cassini VIMS pipeline turning 15 TB of raw cubes into publication-grade maps of Titan’s stratosphere: data Dragonfly and the broader community can use for flight planning, climate modelling, and discoveries.

 Most planetary pipelines still rely on 1990s IDL.
 By rebuilding in modern Python (pyVIMS + scikit-image) and offloading heavy math to a single CUDA workstation, one undergrad compressed months of manual reduction to hours.